Rugby Western Relief Road: Route and construction

 The road leaves the existing A4071 just west of the village of Cawston, itself just 0.6 mi outside Rugby.
 From there it skirts the western side of the town, crossing the A428 in New Bilton before cutting through the north of the town to join the A426 which in turn joins the M6 motorway just north of the town.
+Much of the route follows the old Rugby to Leamington railway line.

 Work was begun in August 2007, nearly ten years after public consultation began.
 After months of building temporary service routes, major earthworking started in May 2008 along the southern section of the road.
 By the start of September that year tarmac was starting to be laid on this section and earthworking was starting elsewhere.
 For the rest of the year the roundabout at the south end of the road, along with strengthening of existing bridges started.
 In January 2009 industrial contaminants were found on a part of the proposed route on land formerly owned by Cemex, one of whose plants are next to the road.
 These however were quickly identified and removed.
-In March 2009 a roundabout was completed on the A4071 which will take drivers off it and onto the Relief Road.
+In March 2009 a roundabout was completed on the A4071 which takes drivers off it and onto the Relief Road.
 During construction local school children and interested members of the public were able to have planned visits to the site.

 In July 2009 the bridge that took the Lawford Road over the disused railway was taken down and the Lawford Road was diverted to make way for what became the largest signalised junction in Warwickshire.
 In November 2009 the southern section from the A4071 to the Lawford Road was waiting to be topped off.
-Further north up the route the earthworks were been completed.
+Further north up the route the earthworks were completed.

 On 19 June 2010 the southern section of the road from Potford's Dam to Lawford Road opened to traffic.
 This was preceded by a charity open day of the route allowing local people to explore the route in safety.
 The remainder of the route was opened on 10 September 2010.